-Online friendships can be more prevalent with autistic children, however an increased amount of time spent online in gaming communities may make children more vulnerable to being exposed to unsafe behaviour.
+Online friendships can be more prevalent with autistic children.
+However, an a lot of time spent online in gaming communities may make children more vulnerable to unsafe behaviour.

-Amaze’s free online safety webinars educate parents and carers about the increased risk of harm for autistic children participating in online gaming communities.
-Our expert guest speakers will provide practical strategies about being safe online and building healthy online habits.
+Amaze’s free webinars can address concerns around online safety that parents and carers of Autistic children may have.
+Our expert guest speakers will provide practical strategies about being safe and healthy online.
 Parents and carers will have an opportunity to ask the experts questions as part of each session.

 Webinar information, dates and registration details below.

-Run by gaming expert Andrew Kinch from GameAware, this webinar will introduce parents and carers of Autistic children to the concepts of healthy gaming and gaming behaviour.
+Run by gaming expert Andrew Kinch from GameAware, this webinar introduces parents and carers of Autistic children to the concepts of healthy gaming and gaming behaviour.

 This webinar will cover: